How does equipment financing work for Australian businesses?

 Farming equipment and machinery

-Equipment finance is designed to be accessible for established Australian businesses.
-Because the equipment itself serves as security, eligibility criteria are generally more straightforward than for unsecured lending.
+Because the equipment itself serves as security, eligibility is generally more accessible than for unsecured lending.

 Active ABN